Monochromatic Subgraphs in Randomly Colored Graphons: Introduction

 \subsection{Graph Limit Theory}

 The theory of graph limits was developed by Lov\' asz and coauthors \cite{graph_limits_I,graph_limits_II,lovasz_book}, and has received phenomenal attention over the last few years.
+It builds a bridge between combinatorics and analysis, and has found applications in several disciplines including statistical physics, probability, and statistics \cite{bmpotts,chatterjee_pd,CV}.
 For a detailed exposition of the theory of graph limits refer to Lov\' asz \cite{lovasz_book}.
 Here we mention the basic definitions about the convergence of graph sequences.
 If $F$ and $G$ are two graphs, then define the homomorphism density of $F$ into $G$ by

 where $|\hom(F,G)|$ denotes the number of homomorphisms of $F$ into $G$.
 In fact, $t(F, G)$ is the proportion of maps $\phi: V (F) \rightarrow V (G)$ which define a graph homomorphism.
 Denote by $\hom_{\mathrm{inj}}(F, G)$ the number of injective maps from $F$ into $G$ which are homomorphisms, and which is the proportion of injective maps which are homomorphisms.
 Moreover, denote by $t_{\mathrm{ind}}(F, G)$ the {\it induced homomorphism density}, that is, the proportion of injective maps $\phi: |V(F)| \rightarrow |V(G)|$, which satisfy $(\phi(x), \phi(y)) \in E(G)$ if and only if $(x, y) \in E(F)$: